sql-bi/docs/_mydocs/contoso-data-generator/index.md

 To simplify running the tool, [a set of scripts](scripts.md) is available.

-**Note**: The tool needs some files containing static data: fake customers, exchange rates, postal codes, etc. The files are cached after being downloaded over the Internet from a specific SQLBI repository.
+**Note**: The tool needs some files containing static data: fake customers, exchange rates, postal codes, etc. The files are cached after being downloaded over the Internet from a specific GitHub repository.
 [More details](details.md).

 ## Previous versions
 The current version of this tool is the evolution of the first Contoso Data Generator, still available on GitHub: